Eating Disorders Service for Adults

 We have an out-patient and an in-patient service, which is staffed by a number of different health professionals - psychiatrists, specialist nurses, clinical psychologists, psychotherapists, occupational therapists, administrative staff, researchers and a dietician.

-Some of our clinicians are trained in dynamic psychotherapy, cognitive behavioural psychotherapy (CBT), interpersonal psychotherapy (IPT), personal construct therapy, motivational enhancement therapy, systematic therapy and dialectical behaviour therapy (DBT).
+Our clinicians are trained in a range of therapies including dynamic psychotherapy, cognitive behavioural psychotherapy (CBT), interpersonal psychotherapy (IPT), t, motivational enhancement therapy, and dialectical behaviour therapy (DBT).
 We have a well-established system of clinical supervision.
-The clinical director of the service is Ms Pamela Marshall.
+The head of the service is Pamela Marshall.

 Nearly all the people we help - more than 90% of them - are seen as outpatients.
-For patients presenting with features of bulimia nervosa and bulimia like disorders, we offer brief, time-limited therapies in line with NICE guidance.
+For patients presenting with features of bulimia nervosa and other bulimic disorders, we offer brief, time-limited therapies in line with NICE guidance.
 These therapies tend to be Cognitive Behaviour Therapy (CBT) or Interpersonal Therapy (IPT).
-People with difficulties associated with anorexia nervosa or anorexia like disorders may be offered longer-term outpatient treatment in the form of CBT or Psychodynamically informed therapy.
-Most people embark on regular weight restoration towards their plateau weight, but for a few, therapy focuses on risk management and aims to prevent further deterioration.
+People with difficulties associated with anorexia nervosa or disorders with anorexic type symptoms may be offered longer-term outpatient treatment in the form of CBT or psychodynamically informed therapy.

 How Can You Access Our Service?